Ingan121/Vineless/README.md

 ## FAQ
 > What if I'm unable to play the video?

-* First, check if the service accepts your device (CDM).
+* First, check if the service accepts your device and is working correctly.
   * For Widevine, use either [WidevineProxy2](https://github.com/DevLARLEY/WidevineProxy2) or [openwv](https://github.com/tchebb/openwv) with the same WVD file.
   * For PlayReady, use [PlayreadyProxy2](https://github.com/DevLARLEY/PlayreadyProxy2/) with the same PRD file.
   * For ClearKey, just fully disable Vineless and test the playback with the non-intercepted ClearKey handler.